ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 worms, if used in the food in a moderate
 degree, and aid digestion, but salt meat
 is injurious if used much.
 Of the
-Various Breeds of cattle, the Durham or
+Various Breeds of cattle, the Durham o
 </td></tr></table>

 ---